 - 2–3 old CDs or DVDs with a silver (neutral color) reflective surface

-- A plastic tube (a PVC pipe, a toilet paper roll, vitamin tablet container and so on), approximately 1” in diameter and 5" to 7” long
+- A plastic tube (a PVC pipe, a toilet paper roll, vitamin tablet container and or something similar), approximately 1 inch in diameter and 5–7 inches long

 - Ruler with a metal edge

 - Sandpaper (150 grit), found in any hardware store

 - Clear material for the lens such as plastic CD cases, paper protectors, or transparencies

 - Strong adhesive (such as Super Glue)

 - Small decorations such as beads, confetti, sequins, shells, or other trinkets

 What You Do: